Deforestation in Brazil's Amazon hits record for first half of 2022

 Environmentalists are banking on leftist former President Luiz Inacio Lula da Silva, who presided over a steep decline in deforestation during his presidency from 2003 to 2010, winning in October's election for a turnaround in Brazil's environmental policy.

-An opinion poll released this week showed Bolsonaro losing the presidential race to Lula by 19 percentage points in an expected run-off.
+A poll released this week showed Bolsonaro losing to Lula by 19 percentage points in an expected run-off.

-But even if Bolsonaro loses, this year is likely to have high levels of deforestation and fires as loggers and land grabbers seek to capitalize on the weak enforcement ahead of a potential change in government, scientists and activists say.
+Regardless, this year is likely to have high levels of deforestation and fires as loggers and land grabbers seek to capitalize on the weak enforcement ahead of a potential change in government, experts say.

-As the weather grows drier and hotter in the Amazon, deforestation and fires show no sign of letting up.

 "It's very difficult to be optimistic for the next few months in the Amazon," said Romulo Batista, a forest campaigner for Greenpeace Brasil.